JacobLezberg/adventure-log/docs/places/neverwinter.md

 The resultant earthquake and combination of pyroclastic flow and lava destroyed much of Neverwinter.
 A great rift known as the Chasm ripped apart the southeastern quarter of the city, and strange ash zombies and plaguechanged horrors haunted the ruins, being released from the plagueland below Neverwinter.
 Thousands of citizens died during the cataclysm, including the Alagondar royal family, while many others fled to other cities, leaving only a desperate few to carve out an ill existence among the ruins.

 ## 1469 DR - Neverember Enters the Fray
-In the Year of Splendors Burning, 1469 DR, Lord [[lord-neverember|Lord Neverember]] of Waterdeep, seeing an opportunity to add to his financial empire, proclaimed to be a descendant of Neverwinter's former rulers and thus the rightful "Lord Protector" of the city, starting the New Neverwinter movement.
-Lord Neverember invested a great deal of his own personal fortune to hire workers to help to rebuild the city's infrastructure, and Mintarn mercenaries to protect it from monsters and bandits; he also began a strong campaign to buy the interest of merchants to send their caravans again to Neverwinter, and even ensured Neverwintian survivors had enough food and gold in hand.
+In the Year of Splendors Burning, 1469 DR, [[lord-neverember|Lord Neverember]] of Waterdeep, seeing an opportunity to add to his financial empire, proclaimed to be a descendant of Neverwinter's former rulers and thus the rightful "Lord Protector" of the city, starting the New Neverwinter movement. [[lord-neverember|Lord Neverember]] invested a great deal of his own personal fortune to hire workers to help to rebuild the city's infrastructure, and Mintarn mercenaries to protect it from monsters and bandits; he also began a strong campaign to buy the interest of merchants to send their caravans again to Neverwinter, and even ensured Neverwintian survivors had enough food and gold in hand.

 ## 1489~ DR - Semi-Present Day
-Neverember was expelled from his position as Open lord of Waterdeeo in the Year of the Warrior Princess, 1489 DR, and turned his full attention to Neverwinter.
+Neverember was expelled from his position as Open Lord of Waterdeep in the Year of the Warrior Princess, 1489 DR, and turned his full attention to Neverwinter.
 Blaming sycophantic nobles and scheming guildmasters for his political ouster, Neverember taxed the Neverwinter nobility heavily to prevent them from challenging his power, and enacted laws that banned the formation of most guilds.
 Through the early 1490s DR, Neveremmber would claim that Neverwinter's guilds and aristocracy were responsible for the city's various woes, using them as scapegoats both to rally support among the common folk and to exert more control over the city.

 ****
 ## Map